 The RACI framework (Deloitte) talks about four groups of people surrounding any given decision.
 Who is Responsible (for executing the decision and putting it in practice), Accountable (in charge of making the decision), Consulted (in charge of advising and informing those accountable before a decision), and lastly Informed (groups affected by the decision that need to know about it).

-Get in touch with our team if you’re interested in learning more about how end-to-end enterprise data management can help you.
+Get in touch with our team if you’re interested in learning more about how end-to-end enterprise intelligence management can help you.